Sponsored Links

 Similarly, Lamborghini expanded into the utility vehicle space with the Urus crossover, while Ferrari is expanding into utilities with the aforementioned Purosangue.
 Even Aston Martin (DBS), Alfa Romeo (Stelvio, Tonale) and Maserati (Grecale, Levante) have all embraced the crossover game.

-Meanwhile, the two-door coupe and convertible models will succeed the Corvette C8, completing the sub-brand’s electric vehicle migration.
+Meanwhile, the two-door coupe and convertible models will likely succeed the Corvette C8, completing the sub-brand’s electric vehicle migration.
 It’s worth noting that the success of the C8 and the launch of the sedan and crossover SUV models indicate that Chevrolet will be in no particular rush to introduce this model.

 Corvette E-Ray, Zora

-Similarly, the upcoming Corvette C8 Zora – the eventual range-topper of the Corvette C8 family named after early Corvette engineering chief Arkus-Duntov, expected in 2025 or 2026 – will mate a twin-turbo 5.5L V8 LT7 engine (from the C8 ZR1) with an electric battery.
+Similarly, the upcoming Corvette C8 Zora – the eventual range-topper of the Corvette C8 family named after early Corvette engineering chief Arkus-Duntov, expected in 2026 – will mate a twin-turbo 5.5L V8 LT7 engine (from the C8 ZR1) with an electric battery.

 Discussion